caiosabadin/notes/sass/tutorial.md

 For more information about that argument, read [this article by Guil Hernandez](http://sassbreak.com/watch-your-sass).

-Should you need to run quick tests elsewhere, there are also in-browser compilators available, such as [SassMeister](https://www.sassmeister.com).
+Should a quick test be run elsewhere, in-browser compilators are available, such as [SassMeister](https://www.sassmeister.com).

 ## Writing SCSS ##